boonebgorges/buddypress-group-email-subscription/readme.txt

 = 3.2.2 =
 Fixes main site link in digest emails
+Breaks up email content cleanup for better control by plugins

 = 3.2.1 =
 Fixes bug in the implementation of forum post digests